How To Plan For Great Light On Your Wedding Day

 Getting Ready for your Bridal Preparations

 If you can, try and select the largest room available that lets in the most light.
 If you’re visiting a wedding venues as potential locations for your wedding, take note of the shape and size of the rooms, including where the windows are.
 Big light walls can also help to illuminate the space and give your photographer more to work with.

-If you think your hotel, venue or home won’t make the best location for bridal preparations – and you really want your getting ready shots to be amazing – then perhaps see if you cold get ready at a friends house or find a property online for hire that could be the perfect setting for your morning of bridal preparations.
+If you think your hotel, venue, or home won’t make the best location for bridal preparations – and you really want you’re getting ready shots to be amazing – then perhaps see if you could get ready at a friends house or find a property online for hire that could be the perfect setting for your morning of bridal preparations.
 That relatively small additional cost could make all the difference to those first few pages of your wedding album.

 Sometimes natural light just isn’t an option.
 If that’s the case, remember that the next best thing is just one kind of light.
 Candle light, tungsten light, and fluorescent light can all create great shots on their own, but if you have them all in the same room together it can result in odd skin colours in the photographs.
 Photographers will refer to this as mixed light and just makes things annoying when it comes to colours.
 Speak with your wedding photographer beforehand or even on the day for any advice on this.